 Read your vow out loud every day in the months before the service

 In writing your vows, the goal is not so much to wow the world as it is to say something meaningful to your partner.
 It is OK to have fun.
-Personalizing vows is all about leaving your mark on the moment.
-Enjoy the process and create something you are happy to share as you share a beautiful day with your partner, family and guests.
+But, understanding the purpose of wedding vows can actually help you to script one and woo your partner.
+Personalizing your personal wedding vows is all about leaving your mark on the moment.
+Enjoy the process and create something you are happy to share as you share a beautiful day with your partner, family, and guests.